A stellium is made up of three or more planets in the same zodiac sign.

 In order to have a stellium of more than the five personal planets, one of the intermediary (Jupiter, Saturn) or outer (Uranus, Neptune, Pluto) planets has to also be in the sign.

 The personal planets (Sun, Moon, Mercury, Venus, Mars) move fairly quickly through the signs of the zodiac.
 The intermediary planets (Jupiter and Saturn) move a bit more slowly through the signs.
-And the outer planets (Uranus, Neptune, and Pluto) spend the most time in each sign - approximately six to twenty years in each, depending on the body.
+And the outer planets (Uranus, Neptune, and Pluto) move the slowest, spending approximately six to twenty years in each sign, depending on the body.

 One or more of the slower-moving bodies must be inhabiting the sign in order for one of the largest stelliums to form.